-Volume 2 of Discover Gloucestershire Ancestors is already in progress; there was just too much information for it all to go into one book.
-Whilst Volume 1 covered the basics of family history research, this Volume will extend your knowledge and offer more sources for you to check out in the hunt for additional background information on your forefathers.
+Volume 2 of Discover Gloucestershire Ancestors is now completed and will be published in December 2013; there was just too much information for it all to go into one book.
+Whilst Volume 1 covered the basics of family history research, this volume will extend your knowledge and offer more sources for you to check out in the hunt for additional background information on your forefathers.

 |#1 The Parish Chest||The original oak parish chest held the church silver, the parish registers and other documents essential to the smooth running of the parish.
 The term ‘parish chest’ has come to stand for these documents which include information on many aspects of parish life, from assisting the poor and sick in times of need to maintaining the roads and bridges to permit access to the outside world.|

 |#2 Education Records||The earliest reference to a school in Gloucestershire is made in the 15th century and some founded soon afterwards do still exist.
 However, most children received no formal education until the late 19th century.
 Few records survive for the early schools but, since 1870, schools have been required to keep admission registers and log books many of which are still in existence.|